Razgrad

 Razgrad (Разград [ˈrazɡrat]) is a city in Northeastern Bulgaria in the valley of the Beli Lom river that falls within the historical and geographical region of Ludogorie (Deliorman).
-It is an administrative center of Razgrad Province.
+It is an administrative centre of Razgrad Province.

 Etymology

 The suffix "grad" means city in Bulgarian, while the origin and the meaning of the first part "raz" is obscure.

-During the Second Bulgarian Empire, around the present city there was a settlement, mentioned by the names of Hrasgrad, Hrazgrad and Hrizgrad.
+During the Second Bulgarian Empire, around the present city there was a settlement, mentioned by the names of Hrasgrad, Hrazgrad, and Hrizgrad.
 These names come from the name of the Bulgar and Slavic god Hors.

 History

 Razgrad was built upon the ruins of the Ancient Roman town of Abritus on the banks of the Beli Lom river.
 Abritus was built on a Thracian settlement of the 4th-5th century BC of unknown name.
 Several bronze coins of the Thracian king Seuthes III (330-300 BC) and pottery were found, as well as artifacts from other rulers and a sacrificial altar of Hercules.